ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/Lambda.md

 - Unzipped size cannot exeed 250mb for a function and all layers which it depends on

 ## Container Image
 - If using an image the image must implement the [[Lambda]] runtime api
 - [[ECS]] and Fargate are prefered for this use case

 ## Price
 - Pay per call first 1 mill are free
 - 0.20 cent per one million request after
-- Pay per duration 400000GB-Seconds per month free
+- Pay per duration 400000GB-Seconds per month free (1)
 - Price scales up after that depending on gbseconds (more will be cheaper per gbsecond)

+(1): GBs = amount of ram multiplied by execution time

 ## Limits Per Region